 - can treat “silver deficiency,” which is not a real health issue

-These claims are now illegal.
-There is still no scientific evidence to support the theory that colloidal silver is safe and effective.
+But you shouldn’t take these extravagant health claims without a healthy dose of skepticism.
+There is no scientific evidence to support the theory that colloidal silver products are a safe and effective treatment for these conditions.

 Argyria: The Colloidal Silver Blues

-There is evidence that proves colloidal silver consumption can lead to argyria, a disease where the skin permanently becomes blue or grey.
-Argyria is extremely rare and occurs only in a fraction of people who expose themselves to colloidal silver.
+There is evidence that proves colloidal silver consumption can lead to argyria, a disease where the skin permanently becomes bluish-gray.
+This condition is extremely rare and occurs only in a fraction of people who expose themselves to colloidal silver.
 Nonetheless, anyone who takes even a small amount of colloidal silver is at risk of developing the condition.

 - “System argyria associated with ingestion of colloidal silver,” Dermatology Online Journal, 2005